mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-4-0-features.md

 ### Saved Loops
 Mixxx 2.4 adds support for Saved Loops
-If you have already tracks with Saved Loops defined by Serato DJ, Mixxx 2.4 will automatically read them from the track metadata.
+If you already have tracks with Saved Loops from Serato DJ, Mixxx 2.4 will automatically read them from the track metadata.

 <video autoplay loop><source src="/images/news/SavedLoopsFeature.mp4" type='video/mp4'></video>